amnis-dev/amnis-design/README.md

 ## Motivation

 There's a lot to consider when designing a web application, and even more with accessibility and user experience in mind.
-This design library hopes to package in the most recent accessibility and user experience practices for desktop and mobile environments; making the web a better place for all kinds of internet users.
+This design library hopes to package in the most recent accessibility and user experience practices for desktop and mobile environments; to ease developer efforts and making the web a better place for all kinds of internet users.

 This library is inspired by qualities from both the [U.S. Web Design System](https://github.com/uswds/uswds) and [MUI Core](https://github.com/mui/material-ui).